07.21.21 | Leader Development, Advocacy and Action, Racial Justice

-- Those congregations who have received a new cross-racial/cross-cultural appointment this year.
+- Those congregations who have received a new cross-racial/cross-cultural appointment.

-Register for the program by Tuesday, September 27th.
+Register for the program by Sunday, October 25th.
 The curriculum is designed as a hybrid model with four learning modules.
 Hybrid courses entail self-paced online learning and live interactive lessons.
-The first live interactive lesson will begin on Saturday, October 22.
+The orientation session will take place on October 2, 2023.
+The first live interactive lesson will begin on Saturday, October 28, 2023.
 Course commitments include:

 - Complete four modules consisting of self-paced study material (approximately taking an hour to review).